yehia67/documentation/iri/0.1/concepts/local-snapshot.md

 ## Snapshot files

 IRI nodes create snapshot files at regular milestone intervals.
+At each interval, the snapshot file is overwritten.

 If an IRI node is [synchronized](../concepts/the-ledger.md#ledger-synchronization), it creates snapshot files at the milestone intervals that are defined in the [`LOCAL_SNAPSHOTS_INTERVAL_SYNCED`](../references/iri-configuration-options.md#local-snapshots-interval-synced) configuration option.